basho/basho_docs/source/riak/references/appendices/concepts/Commit-Hooks.md

 ### API & Behavior

 Post-commit hooks are run after the write has completed successfully.
 Specifically, the hook function is called by riak_kv_put_fsm immediately before the calling process is notified of the successful write.
 Hook functions must accept a single argument, the riak_object instance just written.
 The return value of the function is ignored.
 As with pre-commit hooks, deletes are considered writes so post-commit hook functions will need to inspect object metadata for the presence of *X-Riak-Deleted* to determine when a delete has occurred.
-Errors that occur when processing post-commit hooks will be reported in the @sasl-error.log@ file with lines that start with "problem invoking hook".
+Errors that occur when processing post-commit hooks will be reported in the `sasl-error.log` file with lines that start with "problem invoking hook".

 *Post-commit Example (Erlang)*: